 "A Model" restaurants have lower investment costs

-"A Model" restaurants, which are smaller concept restaurants, are constructed in secondary trade areas with attractive demographics, the occupancy costs are low.
+"A Model" restaurants, which are smaller concept restaurants, are constructed in secondary trade areas with attractive demographics, and hence the occupancy costs are low.
 Also, most of the Chipotle's restaurants are located in well established markets and have high brand awareness.
 These restaurants also enjoy lower investment costs.
-The average development costs for new restaurants has decreased from $916,000 in 2008 to $800,000 in 2011.
-In 2012, the figure was close to that of 2011.
+The average development costs for new restaurants has decreased from $916,000 in 2008 to $800,300 in 2013.
+However, it increased to $843,000 in 2014.
 Lower investment costs have facilitated a higher rate of expansion.
-About 30% of the 2012 openings were "A Model" restaurants.
-In 2013, the average development cost was once again close to the 2012 level, but the figure could rise to $830,000 in 2014.
+However, the figure could rise 5-6% in 2015.

 Organic and healthier food gaining importance in the U.S.

 Consumers have become more health conscious and there is an increase in demand for natural and healthier food.
 Using its 'Food with Integrity' campaign, Chipotle has aggressively marketed itself as a restaurant using only naturally raised meat.
 Taking cues from Chipotle, an increasing number of restaurant chains are adding all-natural products to their menu.
-In early 2011, T.G.I.
-Friday’s launched a campaign stressing on a new, healthier and natural menu.
-Similarly, the McDonald's commercial launched in December 2011 boasted the use of quality ingredients in its supply chain.
+Wendy's started offering upscaled items on its menu last year.
+Moreover, its restaurant remodeling initiative is inspired by Chipotle.
+Similarly, McDonald's commercial campaign launched in December 2011 boasted the use of quality ingredients in its supply chain.
 The company is also renovating its kitchen by equipping all stores in the U.S. with high quality kitchen preparation tables, allowing faster preparation.
 Furthermore, McDonald's can be expected to offer more hygienic ingredients such as fresh fruits and vegetables, sustainable fish, and cage-free eggs in order to drive customer traffic.
 An increasing number of restaurants now tout the quality and the freshness of their ingredients in order to portray a healthy image of themselves.

 Growth in number of stores and expansion into European markets

 The company has seen significant growth in its number of stores which has increased from around 956 in 2009 to 1,783 in 2014.
 Currently it operates 1,878 stores, as of June 30, 2015.
 Chipotle also opened its first European restaurant in London in 2010.
-Since then, it has added another 15 restaurants outside the U.S. in highly developed markets such as Canada, Germany, France, and the United Kingdom.
+Since then, it has added another 19 restaurants outside the U.S. in highly developed markets such as Canada, Germany, France, and the United Kingdom.
 There are a lot of growth opportunities for the company in international markets, especially in high GDP countries.

 Trefis Forecast Rationale for Restaurants EBITDA Margin